Body Contact, Battling & Checking Camps

 Practice #4 is application day!
 This is light bulb day, where players will fully recognize the importance of body contact, battling & puck protection skills through the use of drills & games highlighting situations.

-Introduction to Checking, Body Contact & Battling Program (2011, 2012 Birth Years)
+Introduction to Checking, Body Contact & Battling Camp (2012, 2013 Birth Years)

 Purpose of this program is to introduce all the basics of checking.
 Giving a hit, taking a hit and most importantly confidence with checking.
 These checking skills will then be woven into all the basics of body contact and puck protection showing the player that checking is a skill.
 Players who understand how to use their body and checking will be better players then those who do not.